Find places to go camping, RVing or locate lodging... Download>

 Transport Canada sets and enforces regulations for all boaters.
-For information, contact the Transport Canada Office of Boating Safety at 1-800-267-6687 or visit the web site.
+For information, contact the Transport Canada Office of Boating Safety Pacific Region Telephone: (604) 666-2681 or Email: [email protected] or visit the web site.

 The Canada Border Services Agency (CBSA) is responsible for border access, services and security.
-The Canada Border Services Agency web site details many answers to questions frequently asked by travellers.
+The Canada Border Services Agency web site details many answers to questions frequently asked by boaters.

 For more information on the procedures to follow when entering Canada from the United States using a private boat, click here.